-The circuit board (see Figure 10) is located inside on the bottom of the control compartment.
+• The circuit board (see Figure 10) is located inside on the bottom of the control compartment.
 The circuit board is polarity sensitive.
-The circuit board is factory-wired, but it is advisable to check to ensure that the black wire is the hot wire connected to terminal L1 and that the white wire is the neutral wire.
+It is advisable to check the electrical supply to ensure that the black wire is the hot wire and that the white wire is the neutral wire.
+The hot wire must be connected to terminal L1 on the circuit board.